 There is a great adaptation of the for statement to make it loop lists or arrays, like this:

-It is possible to cut an array in pieces very fast, with the splice and slice functions.
+It is possible to cut an array into pieces very fast, with the

-Will return a new array with a smaller version of the original array.
-You have to specify the starting and ending index from where you want to cut the array.
+Will return a new array, you have to specify the starting and ending index from where you want to cut the array.

-Will update the current array leaving everything but the smaller version that you want to remove.
-You will need to specify the starting and ending indexes from where you want to remove.
+Will update the current array, returning the items you want to retrieve.
+You will need to specify the starting index and how many items you want to retrieve from said index.

-☝️ Splice can accept as many optional paramenters as wanted and those will substitute the part of the array that has been deleted.
-The first parameter is the index where the deletion starts, the second how many elements will be deleted and from the third onward the elements inserted after the position set by the first parameter.
+☝ Splice can accept as many optional parameters as wanted and those will substitute the part of the array that has been deleted.
+The first parameter is the index where the deletion starts, the second is how many elements will be deleted, and from the third onward, the elements inserted after the position set by the first parameter.

 We can use this function to insert elements:

-If you want to sort real numbers, or if you want to use any other type of login to sort arrays, you have to use a "comparison function."
+If you want to sort real numbers, or if you want to use any other type of sorting to sort arrays, you have to use a "comparison function".

 You have to define a function that will take care of the comparisons.
 The sort function will call your function on each comparison and will let your function decide who comes first between both of the elements that are being compared.